mikke89/RmlUi/readme.md

 | Vulkan (VK)       |       ✔️        |     ✔️     |     ❌     |    ❌    |    ❌    | Uncompressed TGA                                                  |
 | SDLrenderer       |       ✔️        |     ❌     |     ❌     |    ❌    |    ❌    | Based on [SDL_image](https://wiki.libsdl.org/SDL_image/FrontPage) |

 **Basic rendering**: Render geometry with colors, textures, and rectangular clipping (scissoring).
-Sufficient for basic 2d-layouts.\
+Sufficient for basic 2D layouts.\
 **Transforms**: Enables the `transform` and `perspective` properties to take effect.\
-**Clip masks**: Enables proper clipping of transformed elements and elements with border-radius.\
+**Clip masks**: Enables proper clipping of transformed elements, elements with border-radius.\
-**Filters**: Support for all built-in filter functions, such as blur and drop-shadow.\
+**Filters**: Support for the `filter` and `backdrop-filter` properties with all filter functions, such as blur and drop-shadow.\
 **Shaders**: Support for all built-in decorators that require shaders, such as `linear-gradient` and `radial-gradient`.
-Other advanced rendering functions are also implemented, including masking and render-to-texture support, for features such as `mask-image` and `box-shadow`.\
+Other advanced rendering functions are also implemented, including render-to-texture and masking support for properties such as `box-shadow` and `mask-image`.\
 **Built-in image support**: This only shows the supported formats built-in to the renderer, users are encouraged to derive from and extend the render interface to add support for their desired image formats.

 ### Platforms